Hybrid Continuous-Discrete Variable Quantum Computing

 Conventionally, quantum information science studies the control of discrete-variable (DV) systems such as qubits.
 Continuous-variable (CV) systems such as bosonic modes are ubiquitous in Nature (such as molecular vibrations, phonons in solid materials, photons in optics) and yet much less is known on how to control and utilize them.
-We develop rigorious theories and efficient schemes to simultaneously manipulate multiple bosonic modes and qubits in a hybrid fashion to fully unleash the potential of hybrid DV-CV computation and quantum information processing (QIP).
+We develop full-stack theories, algorithms, protocols, and architectures to simultaneously manipulate multiple bosonic modes and qubits to fully unleash the potential of hybrid CV-DV quantum computing for various applications.

 Qubit-Oscillator Qudit